TheMicronauts/TORAIZ-AS-1-Help/README.md

 The TORAIZ AS-1 is an analog monosynth with full digital control, designed by Dave Smith Instruments (now [Sequential](https://sequential.com/)) for [Pioneer DJ](https://www.pioneerdj.com/).

 The synthesis engine and signal path are entirely analog, except for an optional digital multi-FX.
-In essence, it offers a single voice from the Prophet-6, housed in an enclosure with a form factor reminiscent of a classic silver box (soundwise, it really doesn’t have as much character, but it is much more versatile).
+In essence, it offers a single voice from the Prophet-6, housed in an enclosure with a form factor reminiscent of a classic silver box (sound-wise, it really doesn’t have as much character, but it is much more versatile).

 It was apparently designed for live use, but didn’t really catch on because of [sync](https://gearspace.com/board/electronic-music-instruments-and-electronic-music-production/1244592-pioneer-toraiz-as1-midi-out-issues.html) [issues](https://gearspace.com/board/showpost.php?p=15940161&postcount=1).
 In the studio, where it can be played and automated as a sound module via MIDI, it’s great.